-Find out more by reading the CIPFA/LASAAC terms of reference, the relevant authority memorandum of understanding (terms of reference) and the pages listed below:
+Find out more by reading the terms of reference (PDF, 149KB) and the relevant authority memorandum of understanding (terms of reference) (PDF, 224KB).

 In addition to attending meetings, CIPFA/LASAAC members need to review papers circulated between meetings including sections of the draft code.
 Members may also be asked to support events designed to promote the work of CIPFA/LASAAC in their area.

-If you are interested in this opportunity to shape the development of the code, please email the CIPFA/LASAAC Secretary firstname.lastname@example.org by 10 January 2022.
+If you are interested in this opportunity to shape the development of the Code, please email the CIPFA/LASAAC Secretary firstname.lastname@example.org by 13 January 2023

 Updated statement on the outcomes of its consultation on infrastructure asset reporting issues, 27 July 2022

 CIPFA LASAAC has issued an update statement on the outcomes of its consultation on infrastructure asset reporting.

 Updated statement of the deferral of IFRS 16 Leases, 8 April 2022